nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ### Adding a patient: `add`

-Adds a patient to the list by entering their IC number so that consultation details for the patient can be recorded.
+Adds a patient to the system based on their NRIC/FIN number so that consultation details for the patient can be recorded.

+If the patient already exists in the system, the `add` command will not add the patient in and it will display a message to inform you that the patient already exists in the system.

 <!-- So that ..., This means that ... -->

+> ❗ Note: Patient Manager will automatically validate the NRIC/FIN number based on the check digit
+> before it adds the patient.
+For testing purposes, you may want to use an NRIC/FIN number generator to
+> create valid NRIC/FIN numbers, like [this one](https://samliew.com/nric-generator).

 Usage: `add IC_NUMBER`